rabolton/FileTrade/README.md

 FileTrade
 =========

-An android app to allow weasy trading of files between two users on a network.
+An android app to allow easy trading of files between two users on a network.